Kosovo

 | ∅ // no treaties match | ||||

-SOME.
-Kosovo taxes worldwide income while you're resident, but there's no exit tax on the way out.
-The cost of leaving is mostly paperwork: unrealised gains follow you to the next jurisdiction untouched.
+Kosovo taxes your worldwide income while you're resident, but at least the exit is free: no exit tax on the way out.

-Not enough data to assess civil liberties and financial freedom in Kosovo.
+Not enough data to tell how free you'd actually feel in Kosovo.

 Other jurisdictions worth comparing